UniversalDependencies/docs/_ga-feat/NounType.md

 Adjectives in Irish can have endings that are slender or not slender (broad).
 Depending on how the preceding noun ends, the form of the adjective can change.

 ### `NotSlender` : broad consonants
 A final consonant is termed broad if the preceding vowel is broad (a, á, o, ó, u, ú).
+The feature 'NotSlender' applies to adjectives qualifying a noun that ends in a broad consonant or a vowel.

 #### Examples